dustin-archive/lifesaver-sass/README.md

 ##Notes
+The convert function might conflict with other Sass stuff you're using.
+Convert is a common name for things, but I couldn't think of anything better.

-There are 2 other functions, convert and join that I used for LifeSaver things, not for usage.
-These are common names and may (most likely will) conflict with other Sass scripts or libraries.
-Luckily, LifeSaver is just a single small file, and you could do a find / replace on these 2 functions if you have any problems.
+Luckily, LifeSaver is just a single small file, and you could do a find / replace on this function if you have any problems.

 ## Changelog
 August 21, 2014